 Neale & Fhima has a 99% success rate in winning financial compensation for our clients.
 Contact us today at (888) 407-2955

 The statute of limitations under California’s Lemon Law is four years from the purchase date to file a claim.
 If you have purchased or leased a lemon, start collecting copies of your repair bills now.
 You will need these to prove that you made good-faith attempts to get your vehicle repaired.
+If you’re dealing with a lemon law case or require legal assistance, consider consulting a skilled vehicle accident lawyer to guide you through the process.

 To have a successful claim, the Lemon Law in California stipulates that your Jeep must have “nonconformities,” which are defined as any defect or malfunction that is covered by the manufacturer’s original warranty.
 Nonconformities compromise the use, value or safety of the vehicle.
 A skilled and experienced Jeep lemon law attorney can explain in greater detail what qualifies as a “nonconformity” and help determine whether you have a warranty that qualifies.
 Call us at (888) 407-2955.